magwenelab/WeavePop/README.md

 * Reference genomes: FASTA and GFF files for each lineage.
 Or FASTA for each lineage and FASTA and GFF for a main reference to use to annotate the other references.
 * `metadata.csv`: A comma-separated table with one sample per row, with the columns  `sample`, `lineage`, `strain`.
 [Example](https://github.com/magwenelab/DiversityPipeline/blob/main/test/config/metadata.csv).
 * `chromosomes.csv`: A comma-separated table with one row per chromosome per lineage, with the columns `lineage`,`accession` and `chromosome`.
 [Example](https://github.com/magwenelab/DiversityPipeline/blob/main/test/config/chromosomes.csv).
 * `RepBase.fasta`: Database of repetitive sequences in FASTA format to use for RepeatMasker.
 We recommend the [RepBase database](https://www.girinst.org/).
-You need to download it, extract the files, and concatenate all in one FASTA file.
+You need to download it, extract the files, and concatenate them all in one FASTA file.
 The database is needed if the CNV, plotting, or database modules are activated.
-If you want to run those steps but don't mind if the detected repeats are **wrong** you can use the provided **fake** database.
+If you don't provide a database, you can choose to run it with a **fake database, which will generate inaccurate identification of repetitive sequences**.
 ```
 # Download the latest version and run the following:
 tar -xvzf RepBase<version>.fasta.tar.gz